StephenGriffies/StephenGriffies.github.io/_pages/teaching.md

 <p align="justify">

-In addition to teaching as part of the Princeton AOS faculty, I also offer pedagogical lectures at schools and workshops for students aiming to refine their understanding of ocean and climate science, and for developing insights into how to run and analyze ocean model simulations.
+In addition to teaching as part of the Princeton AOS faculty, I offer pedagogical lectures at schools and workshops for students aiming to refine their understanding of ocean and climate science, and for developing insights into how to run and analyze ocean model simulations.
 My next scheduled course is at the <a href="https://climateextremes.org.au/advanced-ocean-modelling-summer-school/">CLEX advanced ocean modelling summer school</a> in Tasmania during